Video Capability for Google's Gemini 2.5

 I spent some time experimenting with Gemini 2.5, and its reasoning abilities blew me away.
 Here are five standout use cases that showcase its potential:

-1. Counting Occurrences in a Video
+1. Counting Occurrences in Video

 In one experiment, I tested Gemini 2.5 with a video of an assassination attempt on then-candidate Donald Trump.
 Could the model accurately count the number of shots fired?
 This task might sound trivial, but earlier AI models often struggled with simple counting tasks (like identifying the number of "R"s in the word "strawberry").